SAP/open-ux-tools/packages/odata-service-inquirer/README.md

 # @sap-ux/odata-service-inquirer

 Provides Inquirer based end-user prompting to allow selection of a service from multiple data source types.
-This invloves aquiring a connection to backend systems and retrieving edmx metadata for services provided by the catalog, from a local file or CAP project.
+This involves acquiring a connection to backend systems and retrieving edmx metadata for services provided by the catalog, from a local file or CAP project.

 **Note:**
 Current implementation is limited to metadata file and Local Cap projects as datasources only.